 This is a basic course in well test analysis and design, suitable for engineers and physical scientists who have little if any background in well test theory or practice.
 It focuses on applications rather than theory.

-W. John Lee holds the Hugh Roy and Lillie Cranz Cullen Distinguished University Chair in the University of Houston’s petroleum engineering program.
-Prior to this, Lee held the L.F.
-Peterson Chair in petroleum engineering at Texas A&M University.
+W. John Lee holds the DVG Endowed Chair in petroleum engineering at Texas A&M University.
+Prior to this position, he held the Hugh Roy and Lillie Cranz Cullen Distinguished University Chair at the University of Houston’s petroleum engineering program from 2011 to 2015.
+Still earlier, Lee was a professor of petroleum engineering at Texas A&M from 1977 to 2011.
 He was the former executive vice president of S.A.
 Holditch & Associates, where he specialized in reservoir engineering for unconventional gas reservoirs.
-He served as an Academic Engineering Fellow with the US Securities & Exchange Commission (SEC) in Washington during 2007–2008, and was a principal architect of the modernized SEC rules for reporting oil and gas reserves.
+He served as an Academic Engineering Fellow with the US Securities and Exchange Commission (SEC) in Washington during 2007–2008, and was a principal architect of the new SEC rules for reporting oil and gas reserves.

-Prior to beginning is career in academia, Lee managed Exxon’s Major Fields Study Group.
-He has written many technical papers and three SPE textbooks: Well Testing, Gas Reservoir Engineering, and Pressure Transient Testing.
+Prior to beginning his career in academia, Lee managed Exxon’s Major Fields Study Group.
+He has written many technical papers and four SPE textbooks: Well Testing, Gas Reservoir Engineering, Pressure Transient Testing, and Applied Well Test Analysis.
 Lee is an Honorary Member of SPE and a member of the US National Academy of Engineering.
 He received his BChE, MS, and PhD degrees in chemical engineering from the Georgia Institute of Technology.